In this post, I’m going to share with you the Ultimate Guide to Teething!

 - Changes In Eating Habits

 Drooling & Teething Rash

 The most obvious sign that your baby is starting to teeth is when you notice they are drooling excessively.

 You will be surprised by how much drool your baby can actually produce at this time!

-To prevent a rash developing on the chin or neck, you can put a thin layer of Vaseline on the chin and tie a bib or small cloth around the neck which can be changed regularly.
+To prevent a teething rash from developing on the chin or neck, you can put a thin layer of Vaseline on the chin and tie a bib or small cloth around the neck which can be changed regularly.